purpleopossum/OuterTune/README.md

 >If you're in a region where YouTube Music is not supported, you won't be able to use this app
 ***unless*** you have a proxy or VPN to connect to a YTM supported region.

-## Extras

-ffMetadataEx is an optional standalone plugin that contains the FFmpeg libraries required for the FFmpeg tag extractor.
-For more information and downloads, see https://github.com/OuterTune/ffMetadataEx

 ## FAQ

 ### Q: How to scrobble music to LastFM, LibreFM, ListenBrainz or GNU FM?